Seventeen Members: Everything to Know

 Journey of seventeen members

-Over the past five years, Woozi and PLEDIS’s in-house producer Bumzu have written most of Seventeen’s songs together.
+Over the past five years, Woozi and PLEDIS’s in-house producer, Bumzu, have written most of Seventeen’s songs together.
 Woozi also takes charge of the recording studio.
 Other members often help make the music, and the four rappers on the hip-hop team write the lyrics for the songs their sub-unit makes.
 By 2017, everyone in Seventeen had written something.
-Hoshi has co-choreographed most of SEVENTEEN’s title tracks so far, but the other three members of the performance team often make choreography for their sub-song units and other projects.
+Hoshi has co-choreographed most of SEVENTEEN’s title tracks so far, but the other three performance team members often make choreography for their sub-song units and other projects.

-Seventeen members are also different because it is bigger than most other Korean idol groups.
-Through the way the act is set up in performances, the size makes it possible to tell stories visually.
+Seventeen members are also different because it is more significant than most Korean idol groups.
+The size makes it possible to tell stories visually through the way the act is set up in performances.

 In the new song “My My,” the artists’ moves make it look like the main singer, Seungkwan, is on a boat in the middle of a crashing sea.
 In the 2017 hit song “Don’t Wanna Cry,” their placement makes it sound like two of them are walking under street lights.

-Smaller groups would have a hard time or not be able to do these scenes at all.
-Even though there are a lot of them, Seventeen is known as one of the most in-sync K-pop groups.
-In the “Don’t Wanna Cry” choreography video, for example, all of the members dance with a lot of precision and almost perfect timing.
+Smaller groups would have a hard time or be unable to do these scenes.
+Even though there are many, Seventeen is known as one of the most in-sync K-pop groups.
+For example, in the “Don’t Wanna Cry” choreography video, the members dance with precision and almost perfect timing.

 Jeonghan (Full Name: Yoon Jeonghan), 24Unit: Vocal Team